turris-cz/user-docs/docs/index.md

 discovered issues but also add new features.
 These updates can even be installed automatically for your convenience.

+We are committed to providing long-term support for our devices for as long as the Linux kernel continues to support them.
+For instance, our initial router, Turris 1.X, which was a part of the Turris security research program launched in 2013, is still supported after a decade.

 ### Turris Sentinel

 Our [Sentinel](https://docs.turris.cz/basics/sentinel/intro/) security project,